Search

 Figs help retain urine and open the digestive pathways when consumed on an empty stomach, especially when eaten with walnuts.
 They are a good blend that nourishes the body, and their flesh breaks down quickly.
 However, consuming too many figs can cause itching and are not good for the teeth.
 They provide wholesome nourishment and can help increase flesh if eaten regularly, calming anger due to a specific property they possess.

-Ibn Sina indicated that figs are not suitable for those with excessive fluids in the stomach and intestines.
-Al-Sharif described a remedy made from a handful of figs cooked with an equal amount of fenugreek until they break down.
+Al-Sharif described a remedy made from a handful of figs cooked with an equal amount of fenugreek seeds until they break down.
 This mixture is then strained and combined with the same amount of honey (devoid of froth) and cooked to create a syrup that is beneficial for asthma and dry cough.
 Another effective remedy involves soaking figs in vinegar for nine days, after which they can be applied as a poultice for the spleen, with the patient instructed to eat four figs daily, either as food or poultice, which is remarkable for softening hard masses.

 Online Guests